tomrpl/defiscan/src/content/protocols/possum-labs.md

 update_date: "1970-01-01"
 ---

+# Summary

+Possum Labs introduces frictionless and efficient yield trading. its network of yield related protocols creates a positive sum flywheel for PSM and our ecosystem partners.

-# Assessment
+# Overview

 ## Chain

-This report covers the Possum Core and Possum Portals deployment on the Arbitrum chain.
-Arbitrum is an Ethereum L2 in Stage 1 according to L2BEAT.
+Possum is deployed on the Arbitrum chain, an Ethereum L2 in Stage 1 according to L2BEAT.

 ## Upgradeability